OpenDEM/VDSR4DEM/README.md

 # VDSR4DEM

+Have a look at [https://opendem.info/superResolution.html](https://opendem.info/superResolution.html) for detailed information.

 Very Deep Super Resolution (VDSR) for improved resolution of Digital Elevation Models.

 Based on the implementation of George Seif [GitHub](https://github.com/GeorgeSeif/VDSR-Keras).